aspuru-guzik-group/mission_control/docs/user_guide/tasks.rst

   }

-A special note on precursors and successors: if neither precursors or successors is specified, then when a task is added to a flow, it will have the last task added to the flow set as its precursor.
-This makes it easy to define simple linear flows of tasks concisely.
+A special note on precursors and successors: if neither precursors or successors is specified when a task is added to a flow, then the task will have its precursor set to be the task most recently added to the flow.
+This default behavior makes it easier to concisely define simple linear flows.

 =============
 Running Tasks
 =============
 Now that we can define tasks we can think about how to run them.

 We use tick functions to run tasks.
-The only requirements for a tick function is to have a signature like this:
+A tick function's only requirement is to have a signature like this:

 .. code-block:: python